9ae/ace/wiki/vault/s.1_04.md

 Jacques through some connections have managed to come join the org.
 How?
 - He helped arrange their escape for Chundu.

+*How do we show they are isolated at the org?*
+- At the cafe, Vio and Helga sit alone.
+Everyone at the org makes fun of them.
+Vio reassures Helga that it's okay, they are just jealous of how talented they are.

 ##  Why it matters
 The Harts are famed for their ability, Jacques wants them working for him.